jcolag/entropy-arbitrage/2023-06-05-environment.md

 * Ignore for ToC
 {:toc}

-Today celebrates [World Environment Day](https://en.wikipedia.org/wiki/World_Environment_Day), a platform to advocate for various environmental issues.
+Today celebrates {% wiki World_Environment_Day|World Environment Day|en %}, a platform to advocate for various environmental issues.
 Every year, the committee behind it chooses a host city---or small country, in recent years---and theme.
 While I can't find a reference to today's host, but the [official website](https://www.worldenvironmentday.global/) tells me that we have *Beat Plastic Pollution* serving as this year's theme.

 ![The helmet worn by the UN Peacekeepers force](/blog/assets/15636978156_5313675756_o.png "Do they pad them on the outside?
 That seems irresponsible")